mavlink/mavlink-devguide/en/README.md

   It is field-proven and deployed in many products where it serves as interoperability interface between components of different manufacturers.

 MAVLink was first released early 2009 by Lorenz Meier and has now a [significant number of contributors](https://github.com/mavlink/mavlink/graphs/contributors).

+## Key Features

+- *Very efficient*: MAVLink 1 has just 8 bytes overhead per packet, including start sign and packet drop detection.
+MAVLink 2 has just 14 bytes of overhead (but is a much more secure and extensible protocol).
+  > **Tip** Because MAVLink doesn't require any additional framing it is very well suited for applications with very limited communication bandwidth.
+- Support for up to 255 concurrent systems on the network (vehicles, ground stations, etc.)
+255 vehicles, with system IDs ranging from 1 to 255 (0 is not a valid vehicle ID).
+- *Reliable*: Used since 2009 to communicate between many different vehicles, ground stations (and other nodes) over varied and challenging communication channels (high latency/noise).
+It provides methods for detecting packet drops, corruption, and for packet authentication.
+- *Flexible*: MAVlink libraries have been provided for [many programming languages](#supported_languages), running on numerous microcontrollers/operating systems (including ARM7, ATMega, dsPic, STM32 and Windows, Linux, MacOS, Android and iOS).
+- Enables both offboard and onboard communications (e.g. between a GCS and drone, and between drone autopilot and MAVLink enabled drone camera).

 ## Supported Languages {#supported_languages}